-Our use of the Temporary Transitional Power (TTP) has ended and, with certain exceptions, firms must fully comply with UK onshored regulatory obligations.
-Here we explain how we used the TTP and where it still applies.
+Our use of the Temporary Transitional Power (TTP) has ended.
+We explain how we used it and where it still applies to firms.

 To prepare for the end of the Brexit transition period, we onshored, and where necessary adapted, EU legislation to ensure it was workable in a UK-only context.
 Some requirements on firms and other regulated persons changed at the end of the transition period on 31 December 2020.

 To give firms time to adapt to their new requirements and avoid disruption, the Treasury gave UK financial regulators the power to make transitional provisions to financial services legislation for a temporary period.
 This was known as the TTP.